joriefernandez/201d56-about-me/README.md

 Pair-programming exercise with William.
 Adding functions for each question.

 Current update as of March 31, 2019: Added links to social accounts such as LinkedIn, e-mail, and Github.
+Name of the user is also displayed on the page after playing the guessing game, which is loaded when the site is visited.